-3.8.5 Realisation of the metre for nanoscale
+3.8.2 Realisation of the metre for nanoscale

 SI metre realisation as optical wavelengths necessitates sub-division to reach nm/sub-nm levels and optical sub-division is already hitting a natural limit.
-The CCL has taken note of this and highlighted the need for research into more applicable metre realisations at the sub-nm scale and the potential utilisation of the lattice parameter of silicon or other suitable crystalline materials.
+The CIPM Consultative Committee for Length (CCL) has taken note of this and highlighted the need for research into more applicable metre realisations at the sub-nm scale and the potential utilisation of the lattice parameter of silicon or other suitable crystalline materials.